Church Secretaries

 Support for you and your church – including during vacancy

-There is a Pastoral Committee within the first four synod areas above which meets, usually four times a year.
-It comprises some local ministers, the Moderator, Mission Development Officer, and a Synod approved Property Adviser.
+There is a Pastoral Committee within the first three Synod areas above which meets, usually, four times a year.
+It comprises some local ministers, the Moderator, Mission Development Officer, Synod approved Property Adviser and often the Lay Preaching Co-Ordinator for the area.
 Its aim is to support Ministers and Secretaries in management of their church and pastorate, including the development of its mission.
 More details about pastoral committee function can be found here.

 Members of the Pastoral Committee are expected to make contact from time to time with the secretary and/or Minister to check how things are going and whether there are any issues of concern.
 Through the Pastoral Committee additional help and support can be sought, to provide impartial reviews, facilitation and mission development.